 19 Jul Strategic Technology Decisions Every Small Business Should Make

-No matter if you are starting a new business or have been in business for a while, there are three technology-related decisions you should make now and review annually.
+No matter if you are starting a new business or have been in business for a while, there are three business technology decisions you should make now and review annually.
 These decisions directly affect your business’ financial health, security and productivity.

 Computer/Tablets/Hardware – Most hardware manufacturers offer both a consumer and a business class line of computers.
 Computers built for general retail sale may be readily available at your local technology store, but these machines rarely come built with the types of memory, power supply or video cards needed for most business applications.
 These machines seldom have business appropriate software and warranties.
 Skip the price break on retail hardware solutions and pay a bit more for business class systems.
 The warranties alone are worth the extra investment for equipment that can get the job done for longer periods of time.